jashshah23/telco-customer-churn/README.md

 -Seaborn
 -Scikit-Learn

-Machine Lerning Models
+Machine Lerning Models-
-1. NaiveBayes
+- NaiveBayes
-2. Logistic Regression
+- Logistic Regression
-3. Random Forest
+-Random Forest
-4. XGBoost
+-XGBoost

-SMOTE TECHNIQUE
+SMOTE TECHNIQUE-
-SMOTE for Random Forest
+-SMOTE for Random Forest
-SMOTE for Logistic Regression
+-SMOTE for Logistic Regression
-SMOTE for XGBoost
+-SMOTE for XGBoost
-SMOTE for Naive Bayes
+-SMOTE for Naive Bayes

-Hyperparameter Tuning Of Models
+Hyperparameter Tuning Of Models-
-Logistic Regression
+-Logistic Regression
-XGboost
+-XGboost

 According to the results,out of both stages of analysis the most accurate model is Naive Bayes with an accuracy of 88%.